tremor-rs/tremor-rfcs/0000-template.md

 This section is intended to encourage you as an author to think about the lessons from other projects, provide readers of your RFC with a fuller picture.
 If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other projects.

-Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
+Note that while precedent set by other projects is some motivation, it does not on its own motivate an RFC.
 Please also take into consideration that tremor sometimes intentionally diverges from similar projects.

 # Unresolved questions